jonnycomes/GDP-Bar-Chart/README.md

 # GDP-Bar-Chart
-A bar chart made using D3.
+A bar chart made with D3 to fulfill one of FreeCodeCamp's Data Visualization Projects.